 - The safety and experience of users are two top priorities for Google.

 - Safety is a very important component of a user experience.

 - These two should be top priorities for you both as an SEO and a website owner

-- Google Safe Browsing is one out of five Google page experience signals.
+- Google Safe Browsing used to be one out of five Google page experience signals.
+It is no longer a page experience ranking factor.
 The remaining ones include Core Web Vitals (Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift) HTTPS (check HTTP vs HTTPS), Mobile-Friendly, and No Intrusive Interstitials.

 - To learn more about the topic, make sure to check my Google page experience guide.

 Your task, as a website owner or an SEO, is to make sure that your website is safe for its users and does not contain malware.
 If you fail to do that, then Google will put a red flag on your site and add it to the Safe Browsing blacklist of unsafe URLs.